thutahw/tp/docs/UserGuide.md

 #### 5.1.6.
 Add a remark to a patient: `remark`
 You can use this command to add or replace a remark to a patient using their `INDEX` in the most recently displayed list.

-**Note**:

-Each patient can only have one remark.
-Using this command when a patient already has a remark will *replace* the existing remark with the new one entered.

 **Format:**<br>
 `remark INDEX r/REMARK`